What happens if I miss a life insurance premium payment?

 What happens if you miss your life insurance payment depends on the type of life insurance you have:

 - Permanent life insurance: These types of insurance, like whole life insurance, often have a cash value that may grow over time.
-If you stop making payments but your policy has built up sufficient cash value, it can be used to cover the cost of your premiums to keep the policy active.
+If you stop making payments but your policy has built up sufficient cash value, it could be used to cover the cost of your premiums to keep the policy active.
 If the cash value amount is not sufficient to provide a benefit for your whole life, your policy will officially lapse, and your life insurance benefit will end when premiums are not paid when due.

 - Term life insurance: If you miss a premium payment on a term life insurance policy, the grace period to bring your account back into good standing begins — after which the policy will lapse.